AlDanial/cloc/README.md

                              --strip-comments will contain different strings
                              where ever embedded comments are found.
    --sum-reports             Input arguments are report files previously
-                             created with the --report-file option.
-Makes
+                             created with the --report-file option in plain format (eg. not JSON, YAML, XML, or SQL).
-                             a cumulative set of results containing the sum of data from the individual report files.
+                             Makes a cumulative set of results containing the sum of data from the individual report files.
+   --timeout &lt;N&gt;             Ignore files which take more than &lt;N&gt; seconds
+                             to process at any of the language's filter stages.
+                             The default maximum number of seconds spent on a filter stage is the number of lines in the file divided by one thousand.
+Setting &lt;N&gt; to 0 allows unlimited time.
+See also --diff-timeout.
    --processes=NUM           [Available only on systems with a recent version
                              of the Parallel::ForkManager module.
 Not
                              available on Windows.]
 Sets the maximum number of